datarichard/the-kids-are-alright/README.md

 Other OECD countries have observed similar declines in population levels of mental health, including among young people (UK, USA, Netherlands, Japan, see Table 2 in Ormel, Hollon, Kessler, Cuijpers, & Monroe, 2022;
-hidaka2012depression; Nishi, Susukida, Usuda, Mojtabai, & Yamanouchi, 2018), but not all (e.g., Canada, Patten et al., 2016).
-In many cases the changes can be attributable to the overall growth of the global population and its changing age structure (i.e., *age effects*) (Baxter et al., 2014; Ferrari et al., 2013; Vos et al., 2016), or loss of economic opportunity due to periods of disruption such as the GFC or the COVID-19 global pandemic (i.e., *period effects*) (Butterworth, Schurer, Trinh, Vera-Toscano, & Wooden, 2022; Glozier, Morris, & Schurer, 2022).
+Hidaka, 2012; Nishi, Susukida, Usuda, Mojtabai, & Yamanouchi, 2018), but not all (e.g., Canada, Patten et al., 2016).
+In many cases the changes can be attributable to the overall growth of the global population and its changing age structure (i.e., *age effects*) (Baxter et al., 2014;
+Ferrari et al., 2013; Vos et al., 2016), or loss of economic opportunity due to periods of disruption such as the GFC or the COVID-19 global pandemic (i.e., *period effects*) (Butterworth, Schurer, Trinh, Vera-Toscano, & Wooden, 2022; Glozier, Morris, & Schurer, 2022).

 Age effects can influence the population-level trends when mental health changes over the lifespan as part of normal development/aging and the